Suraj-Mohapatra/clojure-maven-project/README.md

 Gradle is powerful because it uses flexible DSLs written in Kotlin or Groovy that allows high customization over build scripts.

 Never judge me for these starter projects. write a good readme.

+Let's bridge Fortran to a highlevel langauge.
+It's a niche and good for high volume traffic like hfq trading platform.